Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 • You can keep the door open if possible for better air circulation.

 • A portable air purifier can be used to help remove any harmful fumes from the air.
 This is especially useful if working in a small or enclosed space, where it may be difficult to ensure proper ventilation.
 Also, many portable air purifiers have aromatherapy features.
-It can also help reduce the Neoprene stinks during the sublimation process.
+It can also help reduce the neoprene stinks during the sublimation process.

 • If possible, use a fume hood while sublimation printing to help reduce the number of harmful fumes that are released into the air.